Shanxi, China

 Shanxi's western and southern boundary is the mighty Huang He (Yellow River) while the Taihing mountain range marks its eastern limits; Shanxi is named from its location ‘west of the mountains’ compared to Shandongeast of the mountains’.

 Together with Shaanxi and Henan, Shanxi province is positioned in the fertile Yellow River valley which was the nucleus for the development of Chinese civilization.
 Most of the land is covered in loess - loose calcareous sand which is ideal for crop cultivation when irrigated.
-The northern boundary of Shanxi follows the Great Wall built during the Warring States period and then strengthened by Qin Shihuang the first Qin emperor, to mark the border and keep the barbarians out.
+The northern boundary of Shanxi follows the Great Wall built during the Warring States period and then strengthened by Qin Shihuang the first Qin emperor, to mark the border and keep out the barbarians.
 Shanxi flourished up to the Tang dynasty, after which time the growing importance of the Yangzi basin; incursions by northern tribes; growth of sea trade and decline in use of the Silk Route all took their toll.
 Centuries of slow decline followed.
 In the last hundred years extensive coal deposits have led to rapid industrialization and the province suffers from the attendant pollution - Linfen was classed as the world's most polluted city in 2007.

 Shanxi, Taiyuan, lake, modern housing